ArmyAntSEC/GGGT/MMMT_eng_raw.md

 Vasastan is a part of northern downtown Stockholm.
 It has been a decidedly middle-class area for a long time.

-### Söder
+### Södermalm

-Söder is the southern half of downtown Stockholm.
+Södermalm is the southern half of downtown Stockholm.
 It has been the poorer half of Stockholm up until a few decades ago.
-REcently, prices had rocketed but due to rental control, those who have lived there for a long time can afford a reasonable apartment on a modest income.
+Recently prices had rocketed, but due to rental control those who have lived there for a long time can afford a reasonable apartment on a modest income.

 ### Gnesta

-Gnesta is a small town about a days travel by horse from Stockholm.
+Gnesta is a small town a full day's travel by horse and carriage from Stockholm.
 It represents the southern edge of the greater Stockholm of today and the edge of civilisation from a Stockholm perspective.

 ### Germany

 For most of history before the second world war, Germany was a very rich country compared to the poor Sweden.
 Germany has been a go-to country for higher education and job opportunities up until recently.

+### Fika
+"Fika" is a tradition that is deeply engrained in Swedish culture.
+It is an informal social event consisting of sitting down and drinking a hot beverage and eating biscuits or sandwiches.
+It shares many similarities with the more well-known Brittish Afternoon Tea, but can be held mid-morning, mid-afternoon or late evening and preferably at all of these times of day.
+Coffee is the traditional hot beverage that it is based on, but tea works as well.

 # Preparation